Nick Fortes Player Props: Marlins vs. Red Sox

 - Fortes has had a hit in 27 of 51 games this season (52.9%), including multiple hits nine times (17.6%).

-- In 13 games this season (25.5%), Fortes has picked up an RBI, including two games with multiple runs batted in.
+- In 13 games this year (25.5%), Fortes has picked up an RBI, including two games with multiple runs batted in.

-- In 14 of 51 games this year, he has scored, including multiple runs once.
+- He has scored at least one run 14 times this year (27.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.